pusher/cli/README.md

 ## Usage

 Before attempting to use the Pusher CLI, You should log into your [dashboard](https://dashboard.pusher.com/accounts/edit) and generate a new API key.
-Next, follow the setup instructions below, and then run `pusher login`.
+Next, follow the installation instructions [below](#installing), and then run `pusher login`.

 ```
+Usage:
   pusher [command]

 Available Commands:
-  apps        Manage your Pusher Apps
-  generate    Generate a Pusher client, server, or Authorization server
+  channels    Commands related to the Channels product
   help        Help about any command
   login       Enter and store Pusher account credentials
   logout      Remove Pusher account credentials from this computer
+  version     Lists the version of Pusher CLI
 ```

 ## Installing